mdn/kuma/README-vagrant.md

 This is an attempt to describe the bootstrap process to get Kuma running in a Vagrant-managed virtual machine.

-This could possibly be made to work under Linux and Windows, but I haven't tried.
+This is known to work on Mac OS X. It could possibly be made to work under Linux and Windows, but I haven't tried.
+Bug reports and suggestions are welcome.
 The main barrier to Windows is probably that this Vagrantfile [uses NFS to share the current working directory][nfs] for performance reasons.

 [nfs]: http://vagrantup.com/docs/nfs.html